ngs-archives/hubot-irkit/README.md

 ### 1. Purchase and setup your IRKit

-If you don't have one yet, purchase IRKit from [Amazon] (Affiliate link :yen:).
+If you don't have one yet, purchase IRKit from [Amazon] Affiliate link :yen:.

 Set it up following the official instruction and connect to your local network (may be contained in the package).